-In 1997, after nearly a decade in Albuquerque, Linda and I put our house of five years on the market and left the city.
+In 1997, after nearly a decade in Albuquerque, Linda and I put our house of five years on the market.
 Linda accepted a job as medical director of a newly-created, small, state-funded HIV/AIDS clinic in the southern New Mexico city of Las Cruces.
-I hoped to find work in the Las Cruces/El Paso, Texas, area teaching English.
-This move marked the beginning of our rather nomadic―not to mention quixotic―life together, made possible primarily by the facts that we were frugal and had chosen early in our marriage to be child-free.
-We were a restless couple: Linda restless―and adventurous―in her career, I restless to experience new landscapes in the Southwest.
+I hoped to find work in the Las Cruces/El Paso, Texas, area teaching.

 Linda was barely familiar with southern New Mexico.
-As I have recounted, she visited Carrizozo in the chill of the spring and the White Mountains of the Mescalero Apache reservation in the high-elevation cool of the summer, on both occasions just briefly.
-I was only slightly better acquainted with the region as a result of several backpacks, my thesis-related explorations, and attendance at a fall writers conference in Las Cruces.
-We certainly knew, from the newspaper and television, that summer in the southern New Mexico desert, our destination, effectively began in May and ended in October, with daytime temperatures exceeding 100° F for weeks on end.
-In any event, we felt we were prepared for the climate and the relentlessly harsh landscape.
+As I have recounted, she visited Carrizozo in the chill of the spring and the White Mountains in the high-elevation cool of the summer, on both occasions just briefly.
+I was only slightly better acquainted with the region as a result of several backpacks, my thesis-related explorations, and attendance at a writers conference in Las Cruces.
+We certainly knew, from the newspaper and television, that summer in the New Mexico desert, Las Cruces’s location, began in May and ended in October, with daytime temperatures exceeding 100 degrees for weeks on end.
+In any event, we felt we were prepared for the climate and the relentlessly barren landscape.

-Then our realtor drove us in the opposite direction to little unincorporated Anthony, New Mexico, twenty miles south of Las Cruces and bordering the incorporated town of Anthony, Texas.
+Next, the agent drove us in the opposite direction to little unincorporated Anthony, New Mexico, 20 miles south of Las Cruces and bordering the incorporated town of Anthony, Texas.

 Then there was the Anthony, New Mexico, house for sale.
-It charmed both of us.
-The single-story structure stood by a quiet rural road that served a scattering of houses amid a landscape dominated by agricultural.
-This was yet another New Mexico house in the pueblo revival style.
-However, this pueblo revival was close to authentic.
-Its exterior walls were of actual adobe brick, albeit brick coated with stucco for added protection against the elements.
+The single-story structure stood by a quiet rural road that served a scattering of houses amid a landscape dominated by farming.
+This was yet another New Mexico house in the pueblo-revival style.
+However, this pueblo-revival was close to authentic.
+Its exterior walls were of actual adobe brick, albeit brick coated with stucco for, obviously, protection against the elements.
 Pine vigas supported its ceiling and roof.
-A little portal of pine posts, wood planks, and tar paper shaded the house’s west entrance.
+A little portalof pine posts, wood planks, and tar paper shaded the house’s west entrance.
 Cool, rosy saltillo tile comprised the floors of much of the house.
 In the sunken living room, a fireplace―an odd feature, I thought, given the resounding desert outside―was blackened by the smoke of pecan logs, pecan being the most readily available firewood in the area.
-I particularly liked the diminutive and somewhat isolate rear room whose window looked out upon the Franklin Mountains to the east: a perfect place for reading and writing.
-The house was presumably kept comfortable during the long summer by swamp cooling.
+I particularly liked the diminutive and somewhat isolate rear room whose window looked out upon the Franklin Mountains to the east: an ideal nook for reading and writing.
+The agent stressed that the house was kept perfectly comfortable during the long, hot summer by evaporative cooling.

+Then, my imagination kicked in.
 Forget the artesian wells that supplied my native New Jersey town.
-I couldn’t avoid being stirred by the fact that water that had traveled some six hundred miles―witnessing 13,000-foot-high snowfields; a historic Colorado mining town; a canyon of appalling depth; orchards of apples, pears, cherries, plums, and apricots; traffic to a factory manufacturing weapons that could spell the end of humanity; dusty Indian pueblos hundreds of years old; forests of cottonwood, Russian olive, elm, willow, tamarisk; baking desert sands; numerous dams of various sizes and compositions; fields of chile; and anglers fishing for brown trout, bass, and carp―would come to a final rest beneath a delicate raft of newly-cut Bermuda grass at my doorstep.
+I couldn’t avoid being tingled by the fact that water that had traveled some 600 miles―witnessing 13,000-foot-high snowfields; a historic Colorado mining town; a canyon of appalling depth; orchards of apples, pears, cherries, plums, and apricots; traffic to a factory manufacturing weapons that could spell the end of humanity; dusty Indian pueblos many hundreds of years old; forests of cottonwood, Russian olive, elm, willow, tamarisk; baking desert sands; numerous dams of various sizes and compositions; fields of chile; and anglers fishing for brown trout, bass, and carp―would come to a final rest beneath a delicate raft of newly-cut Bermuda grass at my doorstep.

-Indeed, I would: In the early spring of 1997, our offer on the house was accepted, and we made plans to move in that May.
+Indeed, I would: In the early spring of 1997, our offer on the Anthony house was accepted, our house in Albuquerque sold, and we made plans to move to southern New Mexico that May.